lastralab/HomeShh/README.md

 **Purpose**

-Improve the quality of life of people with audition disabilities.
 The desired end result is to provide an alternative way of being alarmed from the surrounding signals that are often designed for hearing people.
+And also, to avoid external threats (hackers) by making it offline.

 **Objectives**